 In high school, Christopher studied under the instruction of Dr. Ernest Pereira, a professional violinist in the Charlotte Symphony Orchestra and the conductor of the Charlotte Youth Orchestras.
 Christopher was actively involved with the Charlotte Symphony Youth Orchestra (CSYO) before and throughout high school.
 During his senior year, Christopher had the honor of holding the position of Concertmaster for the CSYO.
 In addition, Christopher was involved with the Queen’s Fun With Chamber Music program, directed by Dr. Paul Nitsch and Dr. Ernest Pereira.

 In April of 2012, Christopher had the privilege of performing with the Violins of Hope Project in Charlotte.
 He and a few other members from the CSYO were special guests—along with world renowned violinists Shlomo Mintz and Julia Hwang—for the performance and had the utmost privilege to play on the violins that were rescued from the Holocaust.
 He has also played under the baton of the Charlotte Symphony’s esteemed conductor, Christopher Warren-Green.

-Christopher has been teaching violin lessons for a few years and is working as a Senior Service Representative at LPL Financial.
+Christopher has been teaching violin lessons since 2013 and is working as a Field Underwriter with Symmetry Financial Group..